tinosulzer/travis-ci-latex-pdf/README.md

 If you do not understand why your build is failing, it may help to run the relevant commands on a local Ubuntu system, if you have one.

 ## Notes
-* You can tell Travis to skip the build for a certain commit by prefixing the commit message with `[ci skip]`.
 * There are much more CI services than just Travis, for example CircleCI or SemaphoreCI and [much more](https://github.com/ligurio/awesome-ci).
 If you manage to use one of them, it would be great if you could report back!

 I also put some of these instructions on the [TeX Stackexchange](https://tex.stackexchange.com/questions/398830/how-to-build-my-latex-automatically-with-pdflatex-using-travis-ci/398831#398831).